Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Models and method

 \subsection{Molecular dynamics}

 MD simulations have been performed using the GROMACS molecular simulation software suite v.2023.2.\cite{hess_jctc_2008}.
 The simulation cell was a rectangle with a length of $\approx 18$ nm and contained a $1$ M CaCl$_{2}$ solution.
-Depending on the force field, this means 373--381 $\mathrm{Ca}^{2+}$ and 695--730 $\mathrm{Cl}^{-}$ ions with 18500--18900 water molecules (for $R^{\mathrm{P}}\approx 1.3$ nm).
+Depending on the FF, this means 373--381 $\mathrm{Ca}^{2+}$ and 695--730 $\mathrm{Cl}^{-}$ ions with 18500--18900 water molecules (for $R^{\mathrm{P}}\approx 1.3$ nm).
 The LINCS algorithm~\cite{hess_jcc_1997} was employed to keep the water molecules rigid by correcting the positions of oxygen and hydrogen atoms after a time step in which they are allowed to change.

 Short-range interactions, such as electrostatic (Coulomb) and van der Waals forces (12-6 Lennard-Jones), were adjusted using a cutoff of $1.2$ nm using the Verlet cutoff approach.
 Long-range electrostatic interactions were computed using the Particle Mesh Ewald method~\cite{essmann_jcp_1995}.
+The simulation cell is sufficiently large so that the interaction between periodic images becomes weak and the resulting artifacts are generally small.
 The temperature was maintained at $298.15$ K with a $v$-rescale (Berendsen-type) thermostat with a coupling constant of $0.5$ ps.\cite{bussi_jcp_2007} The Parrinello-Rahman barostat~\cite{parrinello_jap_1981} maintained a pressure of $1$ bar by adjusting the system's volume to ensure stability (coupling constant $0.5$ ps).